whyteaz/global.hackathon/Teams/izwiz/ABOUT.md

 My Project - Babylon
 ===========================

 This project is going to be a step up from the Star Trek Universal Translator.
-(For Android Phone)